 If asked to use endnotes, you are being asked to use endnotes instead of footnotes.
 There is also reference management software called EndNote, but this is not the same thing.
 EndNote can be useful for saving and managing your references, but you will not likely be asked to use it as part of an assignment.

-HDR students may well be advised to use EndNote (or another reference manager).
+HDR students may be advised to use EndNote (or another reference manager).
 Scroll to the bottom of this page for guides on reference management tools.